donn/nudelta/Readme.md

 </p>

 > Note: This software is in beta.
+NuPhy® is a registered trademark of NuPhy Studio.
-Nudelta is an unofficial product and is not affiliated with NuPhy Studio.
+> Nudelta is an unofficial product and is not affiliated with NuPhy Studio.